24/7 Emergency Services Available

 Are there roofing materials that resist algae and moss growth better in Ohio’s humid climate?

 Yes, certain roofing materials offer superior resistance to algae and moss in Ohio’s humid conditions.
 Metal roofs naturally resist organic growth, while algae-resistant asphalt shingles contain copper granules that inhibit growth.
 Slate and tile are also naturally resistant.
-Regular cleaning and ensuring adequate sunlight exposure through tree trimming further helps prevent these moisture-related issues.
+Regular cleaning and ensuring adequate sunlight exposure through tree trimming further help prevent these moisture-related issues.

 What roof features help prevent ice dam formation during Ohio winters?